York Art Gallery Workshops

 Workshops have been created in consultation with teachers and are based on the National Curriculum.

-We can support your delivery of the Arts Award Discover & Explore.
+We can also support your delivery of the Arts Award – click here to find out more.

 Many of our workshops include a practical art, craft or role play activity which can contribute towards the requirements of:

 Part A: participation in a range of arts activities.

 Part B: knowledge (or exploration) of the work of artists (and arts organisations.)

 Please let us know when you book if you would like more detailed information.

 We offer interactive and informative workshops for Early Years Foundation Stage (FS), Key Stage One and Key Stage Two pupils.